tiagojfernandes/azmon-labs/README.md

 resource_group_name = "rg-azmon-lab"
 location = "East US"
 workspace_name = "law-azmon-lab"
+storage_account_prefix = "funcstorvmss"  # Will be made globally unique automatically
 # ... other variables
 ```

+**Note**: The `storage_account_prefix` will automatically have a random 8-character suffix added to ensure global uniqueness across all Azure subscriptions.
+For example, `funcstorvmss` becomes `funcstorvmssabc12345`.

 ### 3. Deploy the Lab